zompi2/UE4EditorPluginTemplate/README.md

 ```
 If you don't want to use keyboard shortcut simply leave the `FInputChord()` empty.

+## Support and contribution

+This plugin template is free and opensource forever, but any contribution is welcomed and will warm my heart.

 ## Final words

 I wish to send special thanks to Monika, because she always supports me and believes in me (even if I don't), to Pawel, who gave me an opportunity to write and test new solutions on his project with the believe it won't break anything (too much).